Scope Of Privacy Notice

 - Processing being necessary for the purposes of your or our obligations and rights in relation to employment in so far as it is authorised by law or collective agreement;

-- Processing relating to data about you that you have made public (e.g. if you tell us that you are ill);
+- Processing relating to data about you that you have made public (e.g. information that you post on professional networking sites);

 - Processing being necessary for the purpose of establishing, making or defending legal claims;